dotnet/docs/docs/framework/configure-apps/file-schema/runtime/timespan-legacyformatmode-element.md

 |`runtime`|Contains information about runtime initialization options.|

 ## Remarks
- Starting with the [!INCLUDE[net_v40_long](../../../../../includes/net-v40-long-md.md)], the <xref:System.TimeSpan?displayProperty=nameWithType> structure implements the <xref:System.IFormattable> interface and supports formatting operations with standard and custom format strings.
+ Starting with the .NET Framework 4, the <xref:System.TimeSpan?displayProperty=nameWithType> structure implements the <xref:System.IFormattable> interface and supports formatting operations with standard and custom format strings.
 If a parsing method encounters an unsupported format specifier or format string, it throws a <xref:System.FormatException>.

  In previous versions of the .NET Framework, the <xref:System.TimeSpan> structure did not implement <xref:System.IFormattable> and did not support format strings.
 However, many developers mistakenly assumed that <xref:System.TimeSpan> did support a set of format strings and used them in [composite formatting operations](../../../../../docs/standard/base-types/composite-formatting.md) with methods such as <xref:System.String.Format%2A?displayProperty=nameWithType>.
 Ordinarily, if a type implements <xref:System.IFormattable> and supports format strings, calls to formatting methods with unsupported format strings usually throw a <xref:System.FormatException>.
 However, because <xref:System.TimeSpan> did not implement <xref:System.IFormattable>, the runtime ignored the format string and instead called the <xref:System.TimeSpan.ToString?displayProperty=nameWithType> method.
 This means that, although the format strings had no effect on the formatting operation, their presence did not result in a <xref:System.FormatException>.